 So I did what I believed to be right and fair.
 I looked into the subject.
 This is some of what I found out:

 “Genderqueer people are those who identify their gender somewhere between male and female, reject traditional notions of gender, or reject the concept of gender altogether.” – Huffington Post

 “Genderqueer, along with the somewhat newer and less politicized term nonbinary, are umbrella terms intended to encompass individuals who feel that terms like man and woman or male and female are insufficient to describe the way they feel about their gender and/or the way they outwardly present it.” – Slate

-I’ve written about how it is impossible to know the experience of another (Why Should We Watch Movies Like Still Alice?) but how it is essential that we try to empathize — that is the essence of our humanity.
+I’ve written about how it’s impossible to fully understand the experience of another.
+(See blog post: Why Should We Watch Movies Like Still Alice?)

 I hope we are past discriminating in such cruel and insensitive ways.

 There are new terms on the horizon that are being used to identify individuals and you might as well get used to them.